rowangithub/DOrder/README.md

 when establishing an ordering relation among values found within a tree h.
-We use link (h, t, i, j, u, v) to represent the ordering relations u is in the i-th component and v is in the j-th component of constructor t in h.
+We use link (h, t, i, j, u, v) to represent the ordering relations u is in the i-th component and v is in the j-th component of constructor T in h.
 For example, if we are interested in cases where the value u appears “before” (according to a specified order) v, we could either have that: